sumanthrshivu/Asp.Net-Core/DIServiceTypes&ExceptionsHandling.md

 ---

 # ASP.NET Core Error Handling
 * An ExceptionFilterAttribute is used to collect unhandled exceptions.
 You can register it as a global filter, and it will function as a global exception handler.
-Another option is to use a custom middleware designed to do nothing but catch unhandled exceptions.
+Another option is to use a custom middleware designed to catch unhandled exceptions.
 * To handle exceptions and display user friendly messages, we need to install Microsoft.AspNetCore.Diagnostics NuGet package and add middleware in the Configure() method.
-If you are using Visual Studio templates to create ASP.NET Core application then this package might be already installed.
-If not then you can add Microsoft.AspNetCore.Diagnostics package via NuGet manager.
 ### The Microsoft.AspNetCore.Diagnostics package includes following extension methods to handle exceptions in different scenario:
 * **UseDeveloperExceptionPage**:The UseDeveloperExceptionPage extension method adds middleware into the request pipeline which displays developer friendly exception detail page.
 This helps developers in tracing errors that occur during development phase.
 * As this middleware displays sensitive information, it is advisable to add it only in development environment.